threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/farming_reward.md

 - Farming rewards are not related to the sales price of [Cloud Units](cloudunits).
 - Farmers can also use their own Internet capacity at minimal cost.
 Learn more on [Personal Farm Utilization](proof_of_utilization).
 - The big majoriy of 3Nodes are still registered on the [ThreeFold Grid v2 farming reward](farming_reward2).
 The transition to ThreeFold Grid v3 farming rewards is expected for Q4 2021 - Q1 2022.
 More information about the upgrade can be found [here](farming_upgrade_2_3).
+- Make sure you have 50GB SSD capacity min available per CPU, if not your calculated CU will be lower.

 > The above DAO rules for farming rewards need to be confirmed by the Wisdom Council and shall be active as of ThreeFold Grid v3.1.

+?

 **Additions to farming rewards (coming soon)**